SuperCipher/hyperlink-cash/README.md

 # What is it
-Opensource, free forever, privacy focus and unify multi asset multi network in to one simple way to transact an asset.
+Opensource, free forever, privacy focus and unify multi-asset multi-network into one simple way to transact an asset.

 ## Goal